getsentry/sentry-symfony/README.md

 The Sentry 2.0 SDK uses the Unified API, hence it uses the concept of `Scope`s to hold information about the current state of the app, and attach it to any event that is reported.
 This bundle has three listeners (`RequestListener`, `SubRequestListener` and `ConsoleListener`) that adds some easy default information.
-Since 3.5, a fourth listener has been added to handle the case of Messanger Workers: `MessengerListener`.
+Since 3.5, a fourth listener has been added to handle the case of Messenger Workers: `MessengerListener`.

 Those listeners normally are executed with a priority of `1` to allow easier customization with custom listener, that by default run with a lower priority of `0`.